Deltares/dfm_tools/README.md

 from dfm_tools.get_nc import get_netdata, get_ncmodeldata, plot_netmapdata
 from dfm_tools.get_nc_helpers import get_ncvardimlist, get_timesfromnc, get_hisstationlist

-#define files. you will most probably get error messages if the file you use has a different set up, but these should be self-explanatory
+#define files. you will probably get error messages with your own file, but these should be self-explanatory
 file_nc_map = 'path_to_file'
 file_nc_his = 'path_to_file'